Discover Amsterdam

 De Mark, Durgerdam

-In Zuiderwoude, right in the middle of the beautiful Waterland landscape, Theetuin ‘t Einde is a true oasis.
+In Zuiderwoude, right in the middle of the beautiful Waterland landscape, Theethuin ‘t Einde is a true oasis.
 Tea and sweets, all made from pure and local products, are served in the garden next to the water.
-Choose from various traditional cakes, high tea with sandwiches, warm scones, or a homemade lunch.
+Choose from their stunning selection of traditional cakes or treat yourself to a high tea with sandwiches, warm scones, or a homemade lunch.

-Feast on traditional Dutch pancakes in the heart of the Zaanse Schans.
+Feast on traditional Dutch pancakes in the heart of the Zaanse Schans at De Kraai.
 The beautifully rustic restaurant has a cosy interior and sunny terrace that is perfect for enjoying lunch, coffee and cakes, and of course, the famous 29-centimetre pancakes with loads of tasty toppings.
 Its the perfect pitstop to refuel during a day of windmill sightseeing.

 Located in the picturesque harbour on the former island of Marken, Taverne De Visscher (the fisherman’s tavern) is a traditional restaurant café famous for its cake and coffee.
 Enjoy the beautiful view on the Markermeer from the (heated) terrace.
 For something more substantial, there’s also a delicious range of soups, salads, fish and meat dishes on offer.